firebolt55439/Katana/README.md

 - React best-practices are used (mostly)
 - Everything runs client-side, only API being called to is TMDB

+## In The Works
+- Stable back-end API specification
+- Example back-end framework in Python
+- Source retrieval and rendering from back-end
+- Chromecast and Airplay support

 ## Building & Running

 To build: `npm run build`